 Employee dismissal is not supposed to be a difficult process.
-Unfortunately, some employers tend make it unnecessarily burdensome with roll on effects.
+Unfortunately, some employers tend to make it unnecessarily burdensome with roll on effects.
+We help employers through the procedure of terminating a casual employee.
 As a last resort of dealing with employees, employers can often react without considering the full process and what is “Harsh, Unjust and Unreasonable”.

 Employers that are not careful when carrying out the termination process soon find themselves on the wrong side of the law.
 When an employer does not have the knowledge of what is legal and how to conduct themselves during a dismissal, they find it impossible to prevent legal action against their business.